samuelmat/DSPS_sMatylewicz/HW8_/VisReview_cHarty.md

 2) Consider making the data points transparent.
 This will solve the problem of overlapping and covering of data points.

 3) Consider making a best fit line for the data points.
-I think a best fit line would be very beneficial for this plot
+I think a best fit line would be very beneficial for this plot.

 QUALITY: Overall, the plot is simple, but it does the job.
 There is nothing distorting the plot or distracting the viewer.
 Everything is very straightforward and clear.